 “Mr. Hemingway, a decorator, his wife and little daughter lived in the first house”

 Mr Hemmingway was perhaps John Hemmingway who appeared at Smalley Petty Sessions in June 1867, described as ‘late of Ilkeston, now of Derby’.
 He had left Ilkeston during the previous month, owing rent to his landlord, Henry Barker.
 At court he agreed to pay the outstanding rent and costs.

 Alternatively Adeline may be referring to house painter Thomas Hemmingway, born in Littleover in 1827, married to Emma Simpson of Denby in 1852, with son John born at Ripley in 1853 and daughter Flora at Littleover in 1858.
 Thereafter the family settled in Derby.

-Isaac Aldred, a machinist at Carrier’s, in the second.
+Isaac Aldred, a machinist at Carrier’s, was in the second house.
 He was married and had two or three children.